StevenBlack/vocab/million-dollar-words.md

 ### quay
 An often misused word.
 A quay is a wharf, not a bay.
 So a walk out on Hawk's Quay in Florida won't get you wet.
-And it is pronounced KEY, not KWAY.

 ### querulous
 Complaining in a whining, peevish sort of way.
 Parents become irritated or annoyed when their children misbehave; children become querulous when they're forced to behave.
 A querulous adult is probably acting like a child.
-It's pronounced KWER-YOU'LUSS.

 ### quid pro quo